DonyaWebDevs/Michigan-Bylaws/README.md

 # Michigan-Bylaws
 A react application that contains the Bylaws for some communities in Michigan.

-# Weight Lifting Journal Frontend

-It's hard to keep track of how many reps you can do for time, or how much you usually deadlift.
-This app keep it all organized and tracked for you.

 ## Getting Started

 Clone repo into your terminal and create your own branch -- MAKE SURE YOU DON'T FORK REPO BECAUSE WE ARE ALL EDITING OFF THE SAME REPO AND PUSHING TO MASTER